 - Basic Skills, including reading, math and writing

 - Preparation for High School Equivalency Testing (GED and HISET)

 The Adult Education Program is community-based offering classes where the need exists in the Cherokee Nation jurisdictional service area.

-GED classes are offered during the morning, afternoon and evening throughout our 14 counties.
+High School Equivalency (GED and HISET) classes are offered during the morning, afternoon and evening throughout our 14 counties.

 Support Services to program participants include: